Cookie Consent by TermsFeed

 Please, consider that: Mastodon is also quite heavy, not easy to scale (even if there’s documentation around) and, by default, is caching everything it sees and knows about.
 This means that both a single user instance or a thousands of users’ one, will (rapidly) grow because any media will be locally cached.

-My single user installation grew, in a week, well over 100 GB of occupied storage because of all this caching.
+My first, single user installation grew, in a week, well over 100 GB of occupied storage because of all this caching.
 It can’t be avoided (you can just tell Mastodon to delete the cache after x days).
-While it may make sense for a big instance, it’s absolutely overkill for a single user one.
-This is a known problem, but mainly considered as a feature: all the media will be locally processed, all the contents will be locally stored.
+While it may make sense for a big instance, it can be considered an overkill for a single user one.
+This is a “known problem”, but mainly considered as a feature: all the media will be locally processed, all the contents will be locally stored.
 So an evil content hidden in a media file will be reprocessed by local ffmpeg or ImageMagick and will be cleared.

-Why I’m suggesting another solution: Monopoly is bad and Mastodon is becoming too widespread.
+Why I’m suggesting another solution: Monopoly is bad and Mastodon is becoming, for many, a synonym of Fediverse .
 More, it requires much space and it’s resource-hungry.
 It’s easy to install Mastodon and experience a huge resource drain in just a few days, especially if you’re not a skilled system administrator.
+While Mastodon is the best solution for a complete microblogging experience, other solutions exist.

 To sum up: Installing Mastodon on FreeBSD was easy.
 Even if I had read about problems, I’ve documented how to do it and it’s stable and reliable.
 Mastodon is, IMHO, a good piece of software but keep in mind that it could not be the best solution for you and a small, single user instance can become huge in a few weeks.
 Also, keep in mind that it’s the most deployed Fediverse software, so any mobile app, any web app, any hint will work perfectly with Mastodon.
 Your Fediverse experience will be smooth.